StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Async functions \(default\)

-With Async set to **On** the function will be run as async.
+With Async set to **On**, the event handler function will be run as async.

 An async event handler function has access to the [StackState script APIs](../../develop/reference/scripting/script-apis/).
 This allows the function to make an HTTP request with a custom header using the [HTTP script API](../../develop/reference/scripting/script-apis/http.md) and gives access to the whole topology/telemetry.

-Currently only the **Slack** event handler function shipped with StackState will run as an async function.
-This allows more extensive details around an event to be included in alerts sent to Slack, such as links to relevant data and a possible root cause.
+The **Slack** event handler function shipped with StackState will run as an async function.
+This allows the alerts sent to Slack to include extensive details about the event that triggered it, such as links to relevant data and a possible root cause.
 You could also use the Http script API to send an SMS or webhook post.

 ### Properties for async functions

-The properties below can be retrieved from the default async event handler function parameters.
+The properties described below can be retrieved from the default parameters in an async event handler function.

 **View** properties return details of the view the event handler is in.
 Note that parameter name `view` or `scope` can be used, or an alias.